torenware/helm-wrapper/README.md

 ## Issues with the code

 I'm currently using the argparser library in python, and am frankly unhappy with it.
 Basic stuff works, but the emulation right now is brittle and a lot of flags will annoy the code.
-I'm very open to suggestions for a better library :-)
+This problem is mostly resolved, since I've tested against a wide range of helm commands, most of which I just have to pass through without garbling.

 ## Caveats

-Definitely alpha quality code, if that.
-May eat your neighbor's kids, break your legs, or vote for the wrong people, G'd forbid.
+Definitely alpha quality code, although it's getting usable for our purposes.
+Still, may eat your neighbor's kids or your cat,  break your legs, or vote for the wrong people, G'd forbid.

+As for license: I make no claims 'bout nuttin'.
+Just spell my name right, Okay?